biovisual/SingleCellExplorer/README.md

 # Single Cell Explorer
 Thank you for visiting wiki of Single Cell Explorer.
 We hope our python/js stack will facilitate the collaboration between computational and experimental biologists to better use single cell sequencing data.

-Authors: Di Feng, Dechao Shan, Yonggang Yue
+Authors: Dechao Shan, Yonggang Yue,  Di Feng

 Contact: di_feng@yahoo.com